Popolarismo

-Popolarismo (Popularism) is the term Don Luigi Sturzo used to describe his political doctrine that formed the ideological basis for the Italian Popular Party and later Christian Democracy.
+Popolarismo (Popularism) is the term Italian politician Luigi Sturzo used to describe his political doctrine that formed the ideological basis for the Italian Popular Party and later Christian Democracy.
 In the Papal Encyclical Graves de Communi, (1901) Pope Leo XIII did not want Christian Democracy to enter the political sphere, and restricted it to the social action.
 Sturzo developed Popularism as an alternative means of political action, which had an ideological focus on the people.
 As one academic notes: